DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-07-managing-provider-accreditations.md

     - text: Accreditation removed success message
       src: remove-accreditation--success.png
 ---

+An accredited initial teacher training (ITT) provider is a legal entity accredited by the Department for Education (DfE) that delivers teacher training that leads to qualified teacher status (QTS).

+The accredited ITT provider has been awarded accreditation and has full and final accountability for all aspects of training design, delivery, and quality across the partnership.
+It is liable for the quality of provision, governance, and internal controls.
+It will be accountable and responsible for public funds spent on the purposes intended across its ITT partnership.

+## What we did

 We added a way for users to manage training providers’ accreditations, including: